Copper intrauterine devices (IUDs)

 - Paragard® is designed to fit comfortably and stay inside your uterus.

-- Do the monthly string check you have been shown.
+- Do a monthly string check after each period stops.

-- Make an appointment with your health care provider right away if:
+- Make an appointment with your provider right away if:

-Paragard® does not protect against sexually transmitted infections (STIs) or human immunodeficiency virus (HIV).
-You should use a condom with new partners or if you are concerned about being exposed.
+Paragard® does not protect against STIs or human immunodeficiency virus (HIV).
+Use a condom with new partners or if you are concerned about being exposed.